 Plasma cells are derived from B-lymphocytes and produce large quantities of antibodies.
 They are abundant wherever antigens may enter the body, such as the gastrointestinal tract and the respiratory system.
 In the periphery, plasma cells have a short life span of only 3 to 15 days.

-However, some activated B-lymphocytes ultimately return to bone marrow as differentiated plasma cells.
-There they receive support and nourishment in a specialized bone marrow niche.
-This allows a longer life span of 90 to 300 days.
+However, some immature plasma cells (plasma blasts) return to bone marrow and differentiate into plasma cells, where they receive support and nourishment in a specialized bone marrow niche.
+This allows a longer life span of months to years.

-Large, round to oval cells (20 µm diameter)
+Large, round to oval cells (14 to 20 µm diameter)

-Small, dense, eccentric nucleus with peripherally dispersed heterochromatin with "clock-face" pattern
+Small dense, eccentric nucleus (peripherally dispersed heterochromatin with "clock-face" pattern)

 Enlarged Golgi apparatus seen as a pale region adjacent to the nucleus